Drive-KD: Multi-Teacher Distillation for VLMs in Autonomous Driving: Additional Ablation Details

-\section{Additional Attention Distillation Variants}
+We further evaluate per-capability single-teacher distillation across different layer choices on InternVL3-1B.
+Each row trains on the corresponding capability split and reports the score of that capability, using the same DriveBench evaluation protocol as the main experiments.
+Table~\ref{tab:per_capability_layer_ablation} reports the resulting per-capability layer ablations.

+The best perception result is obtained by early text-to-vision attention at Layer~1, while planning is strongest at the penultimate layer.
+For reasoning, the broad intermediate full-attention range performs best, supporting the design that reasoning should connect early perception cues with later decision-related features.

+\subsection{Additional attention distillation variants}

 This appendix reports supplementary ablation results.
-We compare three types of variants against our final single-teacher recipe.
+We compare two types of variants against our final single-teacher recipe.
 First, we test alternative attention targets that deviate from our recipe: using full attention at Layer~1 for perception, using text-to-vision attention ($A_{t\!-\!v}$) in intermediate layers for reasoning, and using full attention at $\ell_{\mathrm{pen}}$ for planning.
-Second, for reasoning, we change the intermediate-layer distillation range to avoid overlap with the perception/planning layers, using Layer~$2$ to Layer~$\ell_{\mathrm{pen}}-1$ (i.e., the second layer to the third-from-last layer).
-Third, we test similarity-based loss as a replacement for MSE.
+Second, we test similarity-based loss as a replacement for MSE.
+Table~\ref{tab:appendix_attn_variants} reports the corresponding extended comparisons.

 We consider two attention targets: (i) full attention, which matches all query--key entries of the head-mean attention matrix, and (ii) text-to-vision attention $A_{t\!-\!v}$, which matches the submatrix whose queries are text tokens and keys are vision tokens.
 In all attention-based distillation losses, we apply the standard attention masks (causal and padding) and compute the objective only on valid query--key positions shared by the teacher and student sequences.
 For $A_{t\!-\!v}$, we define $T_b$ as the set of all text-query token positions in the concatenated prompt+answer sequence (excluding special and padded tokens), and define $V_b$ as the set of all vision-key token positions.
-In the reasoning range variant, ``mid (2$\rightarrow\ell_{\mathrm{pen}}-1$)'' denotes Layer~$2$ to Layer~$\ell_{\mathrm{pen}}-1$.
 For similarity-based loss, we define cosine-based attention matching as a replacement for MSE.

 \paragraph{Perception / planning (single-layer $A_{t\!-\!v}$ cosine loss).} We apply a cosine-based loss to the text-to-vision attention $A_{t\!-\!v}$ at Layer~$1$ and $\ell_{\mathrm{pen}}$, respectively.
 For sample $b$, let $T_b$ be the index set of text-query positions and $V_b$ be the index set of vision-key positions.
 Define the vectorization operator $\mathrm{vec}_{t\!-\!v}(\bar A^{(\ell)}_{(\cdot),b})\in\mathbb{R}^{|T_b||V_b|}$ that stacks the entries $\{\bar A^{(\ell)}_{(\cdot),b,i,j}\}_{i\in T_b,\,j\in V_b}$.
 We then apply $L_2$ normalization and compute cosine dissimilarity: